Zipcar/zipcar-pi-zero-guide/projects/midi-synth.md

 ### Installing the Speaker pHAT drivers
 Pimoroni provides both drivers and installation instructions for the Speaker pHAT on [their github page][speaker-phat-gh].
-The setup script will take a few minutes to run and it will ask you to install a few additional packages along the way, like a python library to program the vu meter LED bar on top of the board and the _python3_ runtime.
+The setup script will take a few minutes to run and it will ask you to install a few additional packages along the way, like a python module to program the vu meter LED bar on top of the board and the _python3_ runtime library.
 Some of these things are unnecessary for what we are doing, but it's generally a good idea to install all of the options.
-You will have a fully consitent environment and you will be left with additional development libraries that can always be used to play around with the hardware.
+You will have a fully consitent environment and get additional development libraries that can always be used to play around with the hardware.

 Wait for the setup process to complete and then check the settings of your sound card by running `alsamixer`.
 Turn up the volume a notch or two.
 ![alsamixer](../graphics/midi-synth/alsamixer.png "The Speaker pHAT settings in alsamixer")